-D. Drug Testing and Criminal Background Checks - CURRENTLY ENROLLED STUDENTS employment.
+D. Drug Testing and Criminal Background Checks - CURRENTLY ENROLLED STUDENTS

+Drug tests (urine screens) and criminal background checks are common requirements for health care employment.
 Such requirements are also often in place for students who rotate through health care facilities as part of required educational experiences.
-Students can expect and should be prepared for them.
 Their completion is required for experiential education courses in the PharmD program.